allegroai/clearml-docs/docs/deploying_clearml/clearml_server_linux_mac.md

 For Linux users only:

 * Linux distribution must support Docker.
-For more information, see this [explanation](https://docs.docker.com/engine/install/) in the Docker documentation.
+For more information, see the [Docker documentation](https://docs.docker.com/engine/install/).
 * Be logged in as a user with `sudo` privileges.
 * Use `bash` for all command-line instructions in this installation.
 * The ports `8080`, `8081`, and `8008` must be available for the ClearML Server services.